-Lots of people rolled their eyes at the fact that Pyramid Head is even IN Homecoming, claiming that he's just there for fanservice and has nothing to do with his original portrayal by this point.
-Until the endgame, this appears to have at least a grain of truth to it - Pyramid Head, while still scary as hell when he shows up, doesn't really DO anything to Alex.
-Then you find out who PH is REALLY after, and it all makes sense.
-In Silent Hill 2, Pyramid Head was, depending on who you ask, either a twisted reflection of James' guilt, or Silent Hill's method of punishment for grave sins.
+- Lots of people rolled their eyes at the fact that Pyramid Head is even IN Homecoming, claiming that he's just there for fanservice and has nothing to do with his original portrayal by this point.
+Until the endgame, this appears to have at least a grain of truth to it - Pyramid Head, while still scary as hell when he shows up, doesn't really do anything to Alex, outright ignoring him at one point.
+Then you find out who PH is really after, and it all makes sense.
+In Silent Hill 2, Pyramid Head was, according to designer commentary, either a twisted reflection of James' guilt, or Silent Hill's method of punishment for grave sins.
 Both of these interpretations make total sense when you realize that PH isn't after Alex, but his father.

-Which adds an extra bit of Fridge Brilliance to the "Judgment" ending.
-What seems like a fanservice-oriented Gainax Ending becomes a bit clearer when you realize PH's true purpose as covered above.
-Each of the parents that were marked for punishment were discovered by Alex and promptly dispatched (with Alex himself dealing with Holloway) before PH was able to reach them.
-By not forgiving his father or mercy killing his mother, he was ensuring they suffered as much as possible for their actions, as was PH's trademark in Silent Hill 2.
-In essence, Alex was doing Pyramid Head's job, and did such a great job of it that the town selected him to become one.
+- Which adds an extra bit of Fridge Brilliance to the "Bogeyman" ending.
+What seems like an odd note to end the game on becomes a bit clearer when you realize PH's true purpose as covered above.
+Each of the parents that were marked for punishment were discovered by Alex and promptly dispatched (with Alex himself dealing with Holloway) before Pyramid Head was able to reach them.
+By not forgiving his father or mercy killing his mother, he was ensuring they suffered as much as possible for their actions, as fits the general description of Pyramid Head's purpose.
+By taking matters into his own hands and enacting punishment, Alex made himself fit to be the latest judge, jury, and executioner of Silent Hill.

 - Moreover, the Bogeyman ending also meshes excellently with the Sins of Our Fathers theme the whole game has going on.
 Alex becomes a monster, because that's what his family and his community made him into.
 He is just as much a victim of their sins as the murdered children.
 It just took longer for him to be embraced by the darkness and strike back the way they did.